Easy Blueberry Cheesecake Bars Recipe: Perfect Crowd-Pleasing DessertBlueberry Cheesecake Bars

 graham cracker crust.

-1. Beat the cream cheese until smooth.
+1. Beat the cream cheese in a large mixing bowl until smooth.
 Add the sour cream and sugar and beat again.

 cream cheese mixture in a bowl.